 - C. Translate more readily the revelatory truth of the Christian faith into intelligible and coherent language for contemporaries. - D. Discuss the importance of enhancing Christian praxis by relating theory to practice. - E. Expound the distinctive classical Christian understanding of God in comparison with and contrast to other religions and philosophies. - F. Give cogent expression to the Christian belief in God as creator, either orally or in writing. - G. Match the biblical understanding of humanity to contemporary concepts and problems, either orally or in writing. - H. Communicate methods of relating personally to God and to others more effectively. - I. Exhibit a basic knowledge of the contents and methods of Christian theology.

 IV.
 TEXTBOOKS AND OTHER LEARNING RESOURCES

 - A. Required Materials - 1.
-Texbooks
+Textbooks

 Erickson, Millard J. Christian Theology.
-2nd ed.
-Grand Rapids, MI: Baker Books, 1998.
-ISBN: 0801021820
+3rd ed.
+Grand Rapids, MI: Baker Books, 2013.
+ISBN: 978-0801036439 Digital Version is available